Sushmatetali-1/BElocaltesting/README.md

 ### Software - python,pycharm,mysql workbench,postman - download and setup in system for development and testing

+### User Types (Simplified to 2 types only):

+1. **Admin (user_type_id = 1)**: Full system privileges
+   - Can create, update, delete users
+   - Can list and search users
+   - Login/logout access
+2. **Regular User (user_type_id = 2)**: Limited privileges
+   - Can ONLY list and search users
+   - Login/logout access
+   - Cannot create, update, or delete users

 ### Expected API structure-

+**Admin Only Endpoints:**

-db/v1/api/user/create
+- db/v1/api/user/create

-db/v1/api/user/update
+- db/v1/api/user/update

-db/v1/api/user/delete
+- db/v1/api/user/delete

-db/v1/api/user/search
+**Available to All Authenticated Users:**

-db/v1/api/user/list
+- db/v1/api/user/list
+- db/v1/api/user/search

+**Authentication Endpoints (Available to All):**

+- db/v1/api/auth/login
+- db/v1/api/auth/logout
+- db/v1/api/auth/validate

 ### API testing links -

 return codes add – standard api codes - create a module to read the code and display in api along with output

 http://127.0.0.1:5000/db/v1/api/user/list - give data of all users

 http://127.0.0.1:5000/db/v1/api/user/40011 - current, updated info the department from HR to IT - instead of user_id we need to use(email/user_name/name) - this input field needs to be changed.

 http://127.0.0.1:5000/db/v1/api/user/40010 - deleted the user from DB so we will get error message - - instead of user_id we need to use(email/user_name/name) - this input field needs to be changed.